shawn-carter/Knowledgebase/README.rst

 Welcome to Knowledgebase!
 =========================
 This application was written by me, using Django with SQLiteDB for an assignment for a level 5 module called 'Software Engineering and Agile' in 2023.
-It is now being updated for a level 6 module called 'Software Engineering and Agile' - and has had some improvements.
+It is now being updated for a level 6 module called 'Software Engineering and DevOps' - and has had some improvements.

 The application makes use of several libraries, including Bootstrap5, jQuery, DataTables.js, Quill.js and Alertify.js

 It is a simple application, incorporating user login and registration, password reset via link.